curityio/saml-web-client/README.md

 Use the facilities menu to export the certificate of the default signing verification key.\
 Save it to the root folder of this project with the name `default-verification-key.pem`.

+### View Stored User Accounts

+The example deployment stores user accounts in a Microsoft SQL Server database.\
+The [Data Sources README](DATA-SOURCES.md) explains briefly how to connect to it and view user attributes.

-### Run the Web Application
+### Run the SAML Website

+Wait for a minute or so to ensure that the Curityy Identity Server and database are ready.\
-Next, run the web application with the following commands:
+Then run the SAML website with the following commands:

 ```bash
 npm install